Lumi-01/Jetson-nano-yolov5-install/README.md

 Hello!

-This GitHub is for installing Python 3.8 / YOLO 5 and 8 on Jetson Nano.
+This GitHub is for installing Python YOLO 5 on Jetson Nano.

 Just follow the steps